 \subsection{General Features}

-\textbf{Reasoning.} Reasoning models generally perform better under the Search Arena prompt distribution, with the top three reasoning models achieving over 60.0\% average win rates, suggesting that reasoning improves performance in search-augmented chat interactions.
-Consistent with prior work \cite{gandhi2025cognitivebehaviorsenableselfimproving}, we observe prompt analysis, problem decomposition, and backtracking behaviors in reasoning traces.
+\textbf{Reasoning.} Reasoning models generally perform better in Search Arena prompt distribution, with the top three models achieving over 60.0\% average win rates, suggesting that reasoning improves performance in search-augmented chat interactions.
+Consistent with prior work \citep{gandhi2025cognitivebehaviorsenableselfimproving}, we observe prompt analysis, problem decomposition, and backtracking behaviors in reasoning traces.
 Additionally, we find that reasoning models not only interpret and analyze retrieved content but also rerank sources and filter out irrelevant information.
-One example of a reasoning trace is in \autoref{fig:examples-1} (Left).
+One example is in shown \autoref{fig:examples-1} (Left).

 \textbf{Search Context Size.} Models with high search context windows outperform those with smaller search context.
 For sonar-pro, the version with high search context has a higher ($p<0.01$) average win rate (63.9\%) compared to the model with medium search context (57.6\%).
 However, the difference is not significant for GPT-4o models with medium and high search context sizes.
 This finding indicates that models with higher search context retrieve more web sources, leading to more preferred responses; we analyze the effect of citations in \autoref{sec:citations}.